bclehmann/Batch-Shortcuts/README.md

 	 b. vim and nano are almost certainly preinstalled with bash, if not, add them to the directory where `$SHELL` is contained (normally `/usr/bin`)

 	 c.
 If you installed github desktop, these are normally installed for you already
+ 3. Install .NET Core runtime (Optional, only if you want passwordgen to work)

+     a.
+This is probably installed already